tthecoder15/T3A2---MERN-App/T3A2-A/README.md

 Documentation by Michael Sheppard and Tom Tutone

-## R1 Description of your website, including:
+## R1 Description of your website, including

 - Purpose
 - Functionality / features